 What commercial bug spray is the best?

+There are several bug sprays that are deemed “the best”.
 The following table, provided by the UF/IFAS Extension, shows commercial bug spray options with their active ingredient and average complete protection time.

 |Products||Active Ingredient||Average Complete Protection Time|